kommodeskab/Roskilde-Projekt/README.md

 ```bash
 scp <device name>@<device ip address>:~/.ssh/id_ed25519 .
 ```
+Add said key to your list of ssh-keys on github.com.

 ### Communicating with Raspberry Pi
 To copy files from the Raspberry Pi to your laptop, write: